May 2025 TOK essay titles

 The examiners appreciate a controlled number of references to the grading criteria, such as “points of view” or “implications”.
 Similarly, it follows that justified, careful references to the 12 TOK concepts (evidence, certainty, truth, interpretation, power, justification, explanation, objectivity, perspective, culture, values, responsibility) can facilitate discussion.
 But your essay should not be a word salad of buzz words.

 Your TOK essay should be substantiated with ideas supported by examples.
 Some examples will require greater exploration than others, often depending on how nuanced the point is.
-Examples should highlight characteristics that allow for generalization.
+Examples should highlight characteristics that allow for generalization on the process of constructing or acquiring knowledge.
 The driving question is whether the student provides a clear, coherent and critical exploration of the essay title.

 The following are paraphrased from the 2022 TOK teacher support material and past subject reports.

 “A sustained focus on the title” means the essay explores the title, the whole title, and nothing but the title.
-In particular, explore every part of the title, but no need to define every word.
-Strong TOK essays discuss central terms (jokes on you IB doesn’t say which ones are central), consider assumptions and implications in the title, and retain a clear focus.
+In particular, explore every part of the title, without needing to define every word or examine all possible perspectives.
+Strong TOK essays discuss central terms (jokes on you IB doesn’t say which ones are central), assumptions in the title and implications of your arguments.

 As with all IB writing assessments, analyze, not describe, so that “arguments are effectively supported by specific examples.”
 You should quickly articulate the example and its relevant details, then make connections, compare and contrast the examples, and evaluate them in context of your argument.
-Avoid having too many examples so you can discuss some of them in depth.
+Avoid having too many examples, so that you can discuss some of them in depth.
+Choose examples that are representative of your arguments.

 May 2025 essay titles